-As far as the bolts are concerned on your existing RV Toilet there should be two of them, I am not sure what model or make of toilet you have.
+ANSWER: Hi Barney as far as the bolts are concerned on your existing RV Toilet there should be two of them, I am not sure what model or make of toilet you have.
 First check the base of the toilet and see it you have a couple of plastic plugs.
 If you do the plastic plugs have to be removed to access the bolts.

 If you have a toilet with a flush pedal, if you depress or lift up on the pedal you should be able to access one of the bolts.
 To get to the other bolt lift up the toilet seat and in the toilet itself you will see a plastic pop out that needs to be removed to access the second bolt.
 You will need an extension on your ratchet to access this one.

 As far as your other questions just watch the video below by RVing Expert Mark Polk from RV Education 101

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.